scottsideleau/get-python-src/README.md

 # Get Python from Source
-## Easily fetch, build, and install any version of Python from source.
+## Easily fetch, build, and install any version of Python from source

 This rootless script enables you to specify a major/minor (or, at your discretion, a major/minor/patch) version of Python to be downloaded and